The DPPA, Fortifying Driver Privacy in the U.S.

 - Information can be obtained to verify a person’s identity under certain circumstances.

 What’s more, personal information obtained from the DMV can also be used for commercial and business functions, permitting said use is authorized under the provisions of the DPPA.
-For example, an individual may consent to having personal information obtained by the DMV used for commercial purposes.
-A company or business may also be permitted to access such personal information for use in an advertisement, or in conjunction with official mailing sent on behalf of official DMV business, such as reminders for an individual to renew their motor vehicle registration.
+For example, an individual may consent to have their personal information obtained by the DMV used for commercial purposes.
+A company or business may also be permitted to access such personal information for use in an advertisement, or in conjunction with an official mailing sent on behalf of an official DMV business, such as reminders for an individual to renew their motor vehicle registration.

 In terms of the penalties that may be imposed against individuals and agencies who fail to comply with the provisions laid down in the DPPA, anyone who is found to have obtained the personal information of an individual through the DMV is subject to a monetary fine, which can be as high a $5,000 per day that an individual or agency is found to be non-compliant.
-The law also allows individuals whose rights have been violated under the law to bring forth civil liability charges through private right of action claims, including liquidated damages of up to $2,500 per violation.
+The law also allows individuals whose rights have been violated under the law to bring forth civil liability charges through a private right of action claim, including liquidated damages of up to $2,500 per violation.

-While the notion of obtaining an individual’s personal information through the Department of Motor Vehicles may seem far fetched in 2021, the practice was completely legal before the passing of the DDPA in 1994.
+While the notion of obtaining an individual’s personal information through the Department of Motor Vehicles may seem far-fetched in 2021, the practice was completely legal before the passing of the DDPA in 1994.
 As the death of Rebecca Schaeffer highlighted the wide range of consequences that could result from such unregulated disclosures of personal information, the passing of the DPPA was very much needed.
 Through the DDPA, individuals can now have the peace of mind that the personal information they share with the DMV will not be disclosed without their consent, or for purposes that would not put their life or freedom in danger.